-In A System Theory of Religion, Luhmann argues that inclusion rules are now delegated to function systems.
+In A Systems Theory of Religion, Luhmann argues that inclusion rules are now delegated to function systems.
 For instance, the individual person is included in the economy and the legal system by having access to money and legal protections.
 Without money, the person cannot participate in the economy; so for the sake of survival, people do whatever they have to to obtain money.
-But individuals are not compelled to take part is every function system.
+But individuals are not compelled to take part in any function function system.
 As Luhman puts it,

 One can practically not exist without money, and even less without legal protections.
 And everyone, unless fully unsuited, is sent to school . . .
 Sick people have to be cared for [at least in some countries] . . .
 But no one is compelled to take part in art, nor really in politics (except passively via the mass media). . . .
 Nor does one have to take part in religion. . . .

 In addition to this issue, there are also interdependencies between inclusions. . . .
 Whoever does not have an identity card cannot get a job.
 And whoever has to live on the street cannot register his children for school (as I was told in Bombay).
 Without schooling, one barely has a chance of practicing a reputable career, or obtaining a better job.
 Without income, one barely has access to healthy nourishment, and no energy for regular work.
 Illiterates, for instance, barely have the opportunity to exercise their right to vote.
 To be sure, no one is fundamentally excluded from function systems . . . .
 Yet the aforementioned negative interdependencies completely exclude individuals (more or less effectively) from participation in all function systems.
 In fact, a large part of the population is excluded, as can be observed in the Third World and U.S. slums. . . .

 Each deficit reinforces another one; the circulation of disadvantages continues and is inescapable (unless, admittedly, one is in the Mafia). . . .